syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    {% endcolumn %}
    {% endmultiple_column %}

-* **Right to left (RTL)**: The Calendar's text direction can be changed by using the Right-to-left property.
-Enables user to work with RTL languages, such as Hebrew and Arabic.
+* **Right to left (RTL)**: The Calendars' text direction can be changed by using the `Right-to-left` property.
+Enables the user to work with RTL languages, such as Hebrew and Arabic.

    ![Right-to-left rendering in .NET MAUI Calendar.](images/overview/maui-rtl.png)